wvict/wvict.github.io/_posts/2020-09-04-personal-blog-using-nodejs-express-and-mysql.md

 ## Challenges

-One of the difficulties I had to do with fact that the `mysql` Node.Js module uses asynchronous callbacks after each query to the database.
+One of the difficulties I had had to do with fact that the `mysql` Node.Js module uses asynchronous callbacks after each query to the database.
 One of the tasks I had to implement was to display all tags for each blogpost in the index page.
 For that I needed to, of course, get all the tags for each post from the database.
 ![](https://imgur.com/ues5KvY.png)

  My initial idea was to add each array of tags into another array called `tags` and send this array to the handlebars view - since the size of the `tags` array will be equal to the size of the `posts` array (array of total posts on the database), they will exactly match and each post will be tagged with its correct tag.